Entry requirements: prior knowledge of French (GCSE level or Language Centre French 1 or equivalent).

 The syllabus will include the following:

-Term 1 will cover items such as : describing people, talking about events, friendship and travel.
+Term 1 will cover items such as : describing people, talking about events, friendship.

-Term 2 will cover items such as : travel and tourism, the workplace and writing your CV, environmental issues.
+Term 2 will cover items such as : comsumption trends, the workplace and writing a CV, environmental issues,travel and tourism.

 Term 1 will cover items such as : consolidation and revision of essential basic structures including the Present Tense, adjectives and adverbs.
 Revision of: the negative form, open and close questions.
 Use of relative pronouns.
 Use of complement pronouns.
 Extension of the use of the Perfect Tense to recount past events in a range of situations.
 Introduction of the Imperfect Tense.,